bartvanerp/SPSsite/content/courses/5cta0/5cta0.md

 ## Introduction

 As variability and noise affect all measurements, all signals are inherently a stochastic variable.
 Deterministic approaches to signal  processing are thus inadequate for many real-world applications.
-Be it a radar signal to detect a plane, an electrocardiogram to diagnose  hearth conditions, or a GPS signal to guide an autonomous car, virtually every engineer deal with real-world signals, affected by several  sources of noise and interference.
+Be it a radar signal to detect a airplane, an electrocardiogram to diagnose hearth conditions, or a GPS signal to guide an autonomous car, virtually every engineer deals with real-world signals, affected by several sources of noise and interference.
 Understanding how to handle and process signals in the presence of uncertainty, e.g., “random” signals, is thus fundamental for every student aiming at becoming an engineer.
 This course provides the basic tools necessary for accurate and reliable processing of random signals.

 The course is divided in three modules and it includes a blend of reading and video materials, quizzes, and assignments.
 The first module cover topics of probability, random variables and random processes and is a pre-requisite for the following modules.
 The second modules dives into estimation theory and estimation methods including least-square, maximum likelihood and Bayesian estimation; the application of estimation  theory in the context of spectral analysis is also discussed.
 The final module covers hypothesis testing and detection theory, with applications for detecting a deterministic signal in noise.

 ## Learning goals

 At the end of the course, you will be able to:

 <ul>
     <li>Explain the difference between deterministic and stochastic signals providing examples in the context of signal processing. </li>
     <li>Understand the implications of the central limit theorem in the context of signal acquisition and analysis. </li>
     <li>Characterize probability distributions using expected value, variance, and moments. </li>
-    <li>Characterize random signals by computing first and second order statistics. </li>
     <li>Characterize random signals by computing first and second order statistics. </li>
     <li>Analyze the performance of an estimator in terms of bias and variance. </li>
     <li>Apply least-square, maximum-likelihood and Bayesian estimation to real-world problems.</li>